Coprela/CompareSet/README.md

 1. Clone this repository.
 2. (Optional) Create and activate a virtual environment.
+3. (Optional) create a `.env` file with values for `GITHUB_REPO`, `GITHUB_TOKEN` and other variables.
+See `.env.example` for the available options.
+The application automatically loads this file at startup.
-3. Install the Python dependencies listed in `requirements.txt`:
+4. Install the Python dependencies listed in `requirements.txt`:
    ```bash
    pip install -r requirements.txt
    ```
-4. Run the Qt application (requires `PySide6` which is included in the requirements file or can be installed with `pip install PySide6`):
+5. Run the Qt application (requires `PySide6` which is included in the requirements file or can be installed with `pip install PySide6`):
    ```bash
    python main_interface.py